WiemFd/Student_Grade_Management_API/README.md

 ```
 python manage.py runserver
 ```
-### 5. Test with Postman and Create and test the CI pipeline with Github
+### 5. Test with Postman and Create a CI pipeline using Github

 #### Demo : Video 1